mech-tools/share-media/README.md

 <img src="./readme-assets/helper4.jpg" height="250">

 Once the media is shared, a "Dismiss" button should appear.
 As the GM, you can click this button to dismiss the media for all players (only the GM can see this button).
+A "Minimize/Maximize" button will show/hide the media being shared in fullscreen mode (client only, not synced).

 <img src="./readme-assets/helper10.jpg" height="450">